He will be our guide even to the end.

-If you know Casey, Overton or Horton’s full name, or where to get good photos of them (head & shoulders, at least 200×300 pixels),
+If you know Casey, Overton or Horton’s full name, or where to get a good photo of Casey or Overton (head & shoulders, at least 200×300 pixels),

 There’s a deep, turbid river,